 Children who do not respond to our philosophy and practices can be referred to the School Behaviour and Attendance Partnership (SBAP) who require evidence and a referral before they can discuss potential support.
 It is essential that children at the risk of exclusion are flagged up to the SBAP.
 Options that can be explored are part-time timetables and managed moves to other schools for short periods of time.
 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour (refer to our Anti-Bullying Policy).

-Fixed Term and Permanent Exclusions
+Fixed Term Suspensions and Permanent Exclusions

 These incidences are very rare.
-However, a child will be excluded if the child commits any of the following violations whilst at school or is engaged in a school related activity:
+However, a child will be suspended if the child commits any of the following violations whilst at school or is engaged in a school related activity:

-- Possessing a weapon/item that threatens the safety of other children/staff; - 2.
+- 1. Possessing a weapon/item that threatens the safety of other children/staff; - 2.
 Using a weapon to cause or to threaten bodily harm to another child; - 3.
 Committing physical assault on another person that causes bodily harm requiring medical treatment; - 4.
-Committing theft; - Criminal damage/reckless damage to school property; - 6.
-For any other reason where the behaviour of the child is deemed to be inappropriate by the Governing Body.
+Committing theft; - 5.
+Criminal damage/reckless damage to school property; - 6.
+For any other reason where the behaviour of the child is deemed to be inappropriate by the Local Governing Body.

-Only the Headteacher (or the acting Headteacher) has the power to exclude a child from school.
-The Headteacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
+Only the Headteacher (or the acting Headteacher) has the power to suspend or exclude a child from school.
+The Headteacher may suspend exclude a child for one or more fixed periods, for up to 45 days in any one school year.
 The Headteacher may also exclude a child permanently.
-It is also possible for the

-Headteacher to convert fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
-If the Headteacher excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
-At the same time, the Headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the governing body.
-The school informs the parents how to make any such appeal.
+It is also possible for the Headteacher to convert fixed-term suspension into a permanent exclusion, if the circumstances warrant this.
+If the Headteacher suspends a child, s/he informs the parents/carers immediately, giving reasons for the suspends.
+At the same time, the Headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the Local Governing Body.
+The school informs the parents/carers how to make any such appeal.

-Parents are invited to a re-integration meeting and regular review of behaviour is essential after any exclusion and should focus on everyone's experience of the incident and any improvements which could be made in the light of this.

-The Headteacher informs the local authority and the Governing Body via the Chair of Governors about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
-The Governing Body itself cannot either exclude a child or extend the exclusion period made by the Headteacher.
-The Governing Body will convene a Discipline Committee which is made up of between three and five members to consider any exclusion appeals on behalf of the Governing Body.
+Parents are invited to a re-integration meeting and regular review of behaviour is essential after any fixed term suspension and should focus on everyone's experience of the incident and any improvements which could be made in the light of this.
+The Headteacher informs the local authority and the Local Governing Body via the Chair of Governors about any permanent exclusion, and about any fixed-term suspensions beyond five days in any one term.
+The Local Governing Body itself cannot either suspend, exclude a child or extend the suspension period made by the Headteacher.
+The Governing Body will convene a Discipline Committee which is made up of between three and five members to consider any suspension or exclusion appeals.